 Why Qualify Leads?

 Finding a lead is great, but not all prospective customers are worth pursuing.
-If a lead doesn’t meet the qualifications to purchase what you have to offer, then make notes, table their contact information, and loop back later if and when they’re ready to buy.
+If a lead doesn’t meet the qualifications to purchase what you have to offer, make notes, table their contact information, and loop back later if and when they’re ready to buy.

-SQL vs MQL?
+SQL vs. MQL?

 Categorizing your leads into MQLs and SQLs allow you to organize your leads, helping your sales team target specific leads with the techniques that will convert them to paying customers.